No One Sees My Posts on Facebook

 The average person also does not know how to go back to every fanpage they have liked and unlike them, so Facebook had to do something to keep it clean.
 They had to find a balance for making money by keeping advertisers happy, and keeping users happy by keeping their newsfeeds relevant.
 The system isn’t perfect, but, for the most part it doesn’t work too badly.

-How To Keep Fans Interested In Your Fanpage?
+How To Keep Fans Interested In Your Posts on Fanpage?